Konstantinos-Themeliotis/Network-Validation/README.md

 # Network-Validation
-Cse Diploma
-This is my Diploma paper.
+This is my cse Diploma paper.
 For now, it's just some icons.
 When it's completed, it will be uploaded!